Benitmulindwa/FigmaFlet/README.md

 ```
 ![figmaflet_gui](https://github.com/user-attachments/assets/1e6a79bd-3bae-4378-acc2-9c8664a1fd1f)
 ### How It Works
-Input your API key and file URL.
+- Input your API key, file URL and output path.
-FigmaFlet fetches the design data using Figma's API.
+- FigmaFlet fetches the design data using Figma's API.
-The tool processes the design elements and generates Flet-compatible Python code.
+- The tool processes the design elements and generates Flet-compatible Python code.
-The generated code is saved to your specified output path.
+- The generated code is saved to your specified output path.

 2. Command-Line Interface (CLI)
 Once installed, use the CLI to generate Flet code: